 It should be noted in passing that a troop of scouts existed within the École d’avionnerie de Cartierville no later than September 1941.
 Its members then participated in the manufacture of a glider, under the direction of Lavoisier.
 This aircraft may well not have been completed.

-Indeed, Lavoisier submitted his resignation in December 1941 in order to enlist in the Forces françaises libres, more specifically the Forces aériennes françaises libres.
+Indeed, Lavoisier submitted his resignation in December 1941 in order to enlist in the Forces françaises libres, more specifically the Forces navales françaises libres.

-Said archipelago, controlled since June 1940 by the puppet / collaborationist government led by Henri Philippe Benoni Omer Joseph Pétain, was “liberated” at the end of December 1941 by a small force of the Forces françaises libres.
+Said archipelago of Saint-Pierre et Miquelon, controlled since June 1940 by the puppet / collaborationist government led by Henri Philippe Benoni Omer Joseph Pétain, was “liberated” at the end of December 1941 by a small force of the Forces françaises libres les by Muselier.
 Informed of this fact by the furious American Secretary of State, Franklin Delano Roosevelt and Winston Leonard Spencer “Winnie” Churchill, respectively President of the United States and Prime Minister of the United Kingdom, then discussing in Washington, District of Columbia, indicated that this did not matter much, laughing a little bit – which probably did not improve Cordell Hull’s mood.

 Why such a liberation, you ask yourself, my reading friend?
 The leader of the France libre, Charles André Joseph Marie de Gaulle, had sent his men to Saint-Pierre et Miquelon as quickly as he could when he learned that Canadian troops would land there in early 1942, at the request of the American government.

 I will not bust your chops by mentioning that Roosevelt, Churchill and de Gaulle were mentioned once (May 2019) or several times (since May 2019 and March 2018) in our yadda yadda.

 You are welcome.